 - 1 teaspoon salt

 - 1 small hunk Parmesan cheese

-Slice the leaves from the Swiss chard, then slice the stalk into 1/4-inch pieces.
-Roll the leaves tightly, slice them, then finely chop.
+- Slice the leaves from the Swiss chard, then slice the stalk into 1/4-inch pieces.
+Roll the leaves tightly, slice, then finely chop them.

-Add the Swiss chard leaves and grated carrot, and simmer for another 5 minutes.
-Add water if the soup is getting too thick.
-Taste and adjust salt.
+- Add the Swiss chard leaves and grated carrot, then simmer for another 5 minutes.